Sourcing fresh blood products

 - have cancer and are receiving chemotherapy

-- have a bone marrow transplant
+- are undergoing bone marrow transplantation

 - are taking medicines that interfere with platelet function